-this detection was designed to identifies suspicious spawned process of known MS office application due to macro or malicious code. this technique can be seen in so many malware like trickbot that used MS office as its weapon or attack vector to initially infect the machines.
+This detection was designed to identify suspicious spawned processes of known MS office applications due to macro or malicious code. this technique can be seen in so many malware like trickbot that used MS office as its weapon or attack vector to initially infect the machines.

 - Type: TTP

 - Product: Splunk Enterprise, Splunk Enterprise Security, Splunk Cloud

 - Datamodel: Endpoint

 - Last Updated: 2021-04-13